dhowai/portfolio-2-destiny-class-quiz/README.md

 ### Acknowledgement

--   The Destiny 2 community from the game and various social media for the inspiration behind the questions.
+-   The Destiny 2 community from in-game and various social media for the inspiration behind the questions.
 -   My mentor for giving constant feedback throughtout the sessions.